** The daily bag limit for walleye on Ohio waters of Lake Erie is 6 fish. The minimum size limit for walleye is 15”. **|

-Walleye fishing slowed in the past week.
-Some reports came from the reef complex, from the turnaround buoy of the Toledo shipping channel to West Sister Island, NW of Gull Island Shoal, and N of Kelleys Island.
-Fish have been caught by trolling with divers and spoons, and also on inline weights with worm harnesses.
+Walleye fishing continues to be best around West Sister Island, between North Bass Island and Kelleys Island, and E of Kelleys Island.
+Fish have been caught by trolling with divers and spoons, inline weights and worm harnesses, and crankbaits.
 Fish can also be caught by casting mayfly rigs or drifting with bottom bouncers and worm harnesses.

-Smallmouth bass fishing has been very good in 15 to 25 around harbor areas in Cleveland, Fairport Harbor, Geneva, Ashtabula and Conneaut.
-Fish are being caught on crayfish and leeches, dark green and red tube jigs, blade baits and crank baits.
+Smallmouth bass fishing has been very good in 15 to 25’ around harbor areas in Cleveland, Fairport Harbor, Geneva, Ashtabula and Conneaut.
+Fish are being caught on soft-craws, leeches, dark green and red tube jigs, blade baits and crank baits.

-The water temperature is 73 degrees off of Toledo and 75 degrees off of Cleveland according to the nearshore marine forecast.
+According to the nearshore marine forecast the water temperature is 69 degrees off of Toledo and 61 degrees off of Cleveland.